laravel/docs/upgrade.md

 #### The `before` Policy Method

-The `before` Method of a policy class will not be called if the class doesn't contain a method with name matching the name of the ability, the check will fallback to gates defined in your `AuthServiceProvider` instead.
+The `before` method of a policy class will not be called if the class doesn't contain a method with name matching the name of the ability being checked.

 ### Cache